jeremyjh/dialyxir/README.md

 lib/something.ex:49:no_return Function delete/1 has no local return.
 ```

-If you had used `--format ignore_file`, you'd be given a single ignore line for all five warnings:
+If you had used `--format ignore_file`, you'd be given a single file ignore line for all five warnings:
 ```elixir
 # .dialyzer_ignore.exs
 [